azarketa/Thermodynamics-theoretical-pills/source/19_Clausius_inequality_and_definition_of_entropy.md

 (sec_clausius_inequality_entropy)=
-## Clausius inequality and the definition of entropy
+## Clausius's inequality and the definition of entropy

 Up to this point, the **$2^{\text{nd}}$ law** has been formulated for **cyclic devices** — heat engines, refrigerators, and heat pumps — where energy exchange occurs repeatedly between reservoirs.
 However, thermodynamics applies not only to cycles but to **any transformation of state**.